SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-metrics.md

 2. Configure the Source Fields as follows:
     1. **Name.** Required.
 Description is optional.
 The source name is stored in a searchable field called `_sourceName`.
     2. **Source Host**.
 Enter the host name of the machine from which the metrics will be collected.
     3. **Source Category.** Required.
 The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see [Best Practices](/docs/send-data/best-practices).
+For details, see [Best Practices](/docs/send-data/best-practices).
     4. **Scan Interval**.
 Select the frequency for the Source to scan for hostmetrics data.
 Selecting a short interval will increase the message volume and could cause your deployment to incur additional charges.
 The default is 1 minute.
     5. **Metrics**.
 Select check boxes for the metrics to collect.
 By default, all CPU and memory metrics are collected.
 Select the top level check box to select all metrics in that category.
 A blue checkmark icon indicates that the category is selected.
 To select individual metrics, click the right-facing arrow to expand the category and select the individual metrics.
 The icon changes to <img src={useBaseUrl('img/integrations/hosts-operating-systems/icon_blue_minus.png')} alt="icon_blue_minus" />, as shown below.<br/><img src={useBaseUrl('img/integrations/hosts-operating-systems/host_metrics_config_window.png')} alt="host_metrics_config_window" />
 3. Click **Save**.